 - CI, consistent with the principles of academic freedom, has the responsibility to present information that is consistent with the descriptions in the clinical education block outlined by PTRS.
-In addition, clinical education faculty members have the obligation to make students aware of the expectations of the internship and the evaluation procedures.
+In addition, clinical education faculty members have the obligation to make students aware of the expectations of the clinical experience and the evaluation procedures.

 - CI is obligated to evaluate students fairly, equitably, and in a manner appropriate to the course and its objectives.